dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 - Seasonal impact: Summer might typically see increased production and trade of industrial alcohols and fatty acids due to higher demand in related industries.
 - Economic factors: Ohio has a significant manufacturing sector, and the model might be accounting for expected growth in industries that use these chemicals.
 - Market trends: There could be an anticipated increase in demand for these products due to their use in sanitizers, cleaning products, or industrial processes.
-While the prediction is still notably higher than the actual value, it's within a more plausible range and could reflect potential growth or seasonal peaks in this specific commodity trade.
+While the prediction is still notably higher than the actual value, it's within a more reasonable range and could reflect potential growth or seasonal peaks in this specific commodity trade.

 ## Interesting Features
 ### Feature A